ctrlplusb/easy-peasy/website/docs/docs/introduction/quick-start.md

 }
 ```

-## Extend model with thunks to perform side effects
+## Add thunks to perform side effects

-Define a [thunk](/docs/api/thunk) in order to perform a side effect, such as make an API request.
+Define a [thunk](/docs/api/thunk) in order to perform a side effect, such as making a request to an API.

 ```javascript
 import { thunk } from 'easy-peasy';